Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Introduction

 Logit-based models, however, exhibit unnatural behaviour as they assume independence of travel times of overlapping paths which was first pointed out by \textcite{Schneider1973} and also discussed in \textcite{Baillon2006}.
 In order to mitigate this effect, \textcite{Szeto2011} considered a C-logit model instead, which uses a commonality-factor for overlapping paths.
 They proposed an algorithm to compute such equilibria in a cell transmission model.
 The motivation for these models is usually to describe the behaviour of agents having stochastic errors in their predictions of travel times.
-The models above are all prescriptive in nature as they explicitly prescribe how the flow has to split over the available routes.
+The models above are all prescriptive in nature as they explicitly prescribe how the flow has to split over the available routes. \begin{revisedEnv} We, instead, propose to start with a descriptive model describing the possible choices of individual agents based on their perception of the network in the same way as it is usually done for deterministic models (\cf \eg \citealt{Friesz19,KochSkutellaDEandPoA,DynamicFlowswithAdaptiveRouteChoice}).
+This not only solves the problem of the interdependence of overlapping paths but can also be used to justify under what assumption which prescriptive model accurately describes the traffic flow. \end{revisedEnv}